zoubohao/CompleteBin/README.md

 # CompleteBin
 **Paper --> Dynamic Contrastive Learning with Pretrained Deep Language Model Enhances Metagenome Binning for Contigs**

-DeeperBin is a binner to cluster the contigs with dynamic contrastive learning and a pretrained deep language model.
+CompleteBin is a binner to cluter the contigs with dynamic contrastive learning and pretrained deep language model.

 ## Installation (Have Verified):
-#### 1. FIRST STEP (Create Conda Environment for DeeperBin)
+#### 1. FIRST STEP (Create Conda Environment for CompleteBin)
-Create DeeperBin's conda environment by using this command:
+Create CompleteBin's conda environment by using this command:
 ```
-conda env create -n DeeperBin -f deeperbin-conda-env.yml
+conda env create -n CompleteBin -f completebin-conda-env.yml
 ```

 **And**

-Download PyTorch v2.1.0 -cu*** (or higher version) from **[http://pytorch.org/](http://pytorch.org/)** if you want to use GPUs (We highly recommend using GPUs).
+download PyTorch v2.1.0 -cu*** (or higher version) from **[http://pytorch.org/](http://pytorch.org/)** if you want to use GPUs (We highly recommend to use GPUs).
 For example:
 ```
-conda activate DeeperBin
+conda activate CompleteBin
 conda install pytorch==2.1.0 torchvision==0.16.0 torchaudio==2.1.0 pytorch-cuda=12.1 -c pytorch -c nvidia
 ```

-#### 2. SECOND STEP (Install Codes of DeeperBin)
+#### 2. SECOND STEP (Install Codes of CompleteBin)
-After preparing the environment, the code of DeeperBin can be installed via pip simply.
+After preparing the environment, the code of CompleteBin can be installed via pip simply.
 ```
-conda activate DeeperBin
+conda activate CompleteBin
-pip install DeeperBin==1.0.7
+pip install CompleteBin==1.0.0
 ```
 This installation will run for around 10 minutes.

 ## Download Pretrained Weight and Other Files for Running
-Download the pretrained weight and other files (**DeeperBin-DB.zip**) for running DeeperBin from this **[LINK](https://drive.google.com/file/d/1MLpt68I7MVZPKvwkjCOgDi0yPLfWRz7E/view?usp=sharing)**.
+Download the pretrained weight and other files (**CompleteBin-DB.zip**) for running CompleteBin from this **[LINK](https://drive.google.com/file/d/1MLpt68I7MVZPKvwkjCOgDi0yPLfWRz7E/view?usp=sharing)**.

 #### 1. Set Environmental Variable
-- Unzip the downloaded file (**DeeperBin-DB.zip**) and set an **environmental variable** called "DeeperBin_DB" by adding the following line to the last line of the .bashrc file (The path of the file: ~/.bashrc):
+- Unzip the downloaded file (**CompleteBin-DB.zip**) and set an **environmental variable** called "CompleteBin_DB" by adding the following line to the last line of .bashrc file (The path of the file: ~/.bashrc):
 ```
-export DeeperBin_DB=/path/of/this/DeeperBin-DB/
+export CompleteBin_DB=/path/of/this/CompleteBin-DB/
 ```
-For example: 'export DeeperBin_DB=/home/csbhzou/software/DeeperBin-DB/'.
+For example: 'export CompleteBin_DB=/home/csbhzou/software/CompleteBin-DB/'.

 - Save the .bashrc file, and then execute:
 ```